Consular missions in Hong Kong: Consulates General

-Various consulates general are accredited to both Hong Kong and Macau.
+Various consulates-general are accredited to both Hong Kong and Macau.
 The Philippines operates consulates in both territories, and Portugal serves Hong Kong through its Macau consulate.
 Several consulates serving both Hong Kong and Macau indicate both territories in their official names, while others do not.
-In 2018 the Ministry of Foreign Affairs of China requested that consulates indicate only one of the territories in their official names even if they serve both territories; it did not send this request to the European Union Office to Hong Kong and Macao.
+In 2018 the Ministry of Foreign Affairs of China requested that consulates indicate only one of the territories in their official names even if they serve both territories; it did not send this request to the European Union Office to Hong Kong and Macau.